 Under the supervision of Toby Rose, the Grounds Department maintains Pacific's beautiful 175 acre Stockton campus year round.
-The 24 person staff includes a Lead Grounds Worker, Grounds Keepers, Irrigation Specialists, Equipment Operators and a mechanic.
+The 24 person staff includes a Lead Grounds Worker, Grounds Keepers, Irrigation Workers, Equipment Operators and a mechanic.

 Our department is responsible for planter bed maintenance and installation, tree care and planting, lawn care including the athletic fields, irrigation systems, litter and outdoor debris pickup, sidewalk and street cleaning, flood prevention, and general maintenance of Pacific's vehicle fleet.
 During new construction we also assist and advise on new landscape design.

 We take pride in the appearance of the University and welcome any questions regarding the campus grounds or our department.
 If you should see a broken sprinkler head, or notice anything that may be of immediate concern like a fallen tree, please feel free to contact Support Services at 946-2541.
 For requests such as altering sprinkler schedules or marking fields for events, or maintenance of University vehicles and carts, please submit your request through our FAMIS program and we will be happy to provide an estimate, schedule an appointment or attend to the need in a timely manner.

 Policy Statement on Water Use for Irrigation

 We do everything we can to limit water usage.
 Eighty per cent of the campus irrigation systems utilize a non-potable water source.
 We have taken many significant measures over the past 9 years to reduce the University's water usage, although some measures occurred prior to that.